dziegler/django-css/README.rst

 If COMPRESS is False (defaults to the opposite of DEBUG) CSS files will still be compiled, but files will not be compressed and versioned.

+The pypi version of CleverCSS is buggy and will not work with django-css.
+Use the updated version on github: http://github.com/dziegler/clevercss/tree/master

 **Recomendations:**